-This post is a summary of a sermon I recently preached called “Sinful, Saved, & Sent.”
+This post is a summary of a sermon I preached called “Sinful, Saved, & Sent.”
 It is taken from Ezekiel 36.22–36, and it represents some of my thoughts as I have processed our family’s call to missions.

 God acts for the sake of His holy name (vv.
 22–23)

 God is preoccupied with protecting His name.
 The fundamental reason God gives in this passage for acting on Israel’s behalf is not grace and mercy, though His actions are certainly gracious and merciful; rather, God’s primary motive in redeeming and renewing Israel is to uphold the greatness and the sanctity of His name.
 Something in us wants to rebel at the thought of God being concerned primarily with Himself.
 We don’t like that notion because the only examples we have of self-promotion are from other sinful people, like ourselves, who wrongly want to worship self and promote self above those around them.
 We accuse these people of conceit or hubris or even idolatry.
 But God, as God, has no choice but to exalt Himself above all others because He knows perfectly and exhaustively just how great He is.
-The One who commands that His people “shall have no other gods before [Him]” (Exod 20.3) certainly could not have other gods before Himself.
+The One who commands that His people “shall have no other gods before [Him]” (Exodus 20.3) certainly could not have other gods before Himself.
 God desires to receive the glory He is due because He knows He is most worthy of being glorified.

 We should desire that God receive glory as well, not only because we know how worthy of it He is, but also because we trust that what we do for God’s glory is for our good as well.
 We see this reality in the verses that follow.
 God’s desire to exalt and protect His name results in: a regathering of Israel, cleansing from impurity and idols, possession of the land, a bountiful harvest, and, most importantly, a new heart of flesh and the presence of God’s Spirit.
 These acts are primarily for God’s glory, but they also result in Israel’s good.